 One of the bonuses leaving from 1770 is it’s a 90-minute boat ride instead of a 2½ hour trip from Bundaberg.

-Two snorkel dives in the clear warn water delivered all our expectations.
+Two snorkel dives in the clear warm water delivered all our expectations.

 Lady Musgrave Island underwater magic